 Bolstered by a starting rotation that would include three future Hall of Famers, the Braves would win 14 consecutive division titles.
-One of the most successful members of that starting staff achieved a career milestone of his own eight years ago this week.
+And for almost two decades, Tom Glavine was one of the aces of that staff.

-Tom Glavine won his 300th career game pitching for the New York Mets in an 8-3 victory against the Chicago Cubs on Aug.
+Following his stint with the Braves, Glavine won his 300th career game pitching for the New York Mets in an 8-3 victory against the Chicago Cubs on Aug.
 5, 2007.
-The 41-year-old lefty tossed 6.1 innings giving up only two runs in the win – becoming the 23rd pitcher and only the fifth lefty to reach the 300-win mark.
+The 41-year-old lefty tossed 6.1 innings giving up only two runs in the win – becoming the 23rd pitcher and only the fifth lefty to reach the 300 win mark.

 Glavine’s performance in his 300th victory was one indicative of his entire career.
-He put the ball exactly where he wanted and put his trust in his defense.
+He didn’t dominate hitters with power pitches, but he would do what had worked for 20 years: Put the ball exactly where he wanted and trust in his defense.

 "It wasn't a dazzling performance in terms of striking people out,” Glavine said.
 “It was an exercise in hitting my spots and changing speeds and letting the guys behind me do their work.”

 Glavine began his career with the Braves in 1987 after being selected by the club in the second round of the 1984 amateur draft.
 Known for his precise control, the lefty’s breakout season came in 1991, the same year the Braves would reach the World Series in a worst-to-first story after finishing last in the National League West the year before.